 Yumbing public market

-If you’ve opted for accommodation in Camiguin with a kitchen (like the Mountain View Cottages, where we stayed for more than a week), the Yumbing public market will be your best ally.
-Here you can buy all kinds of vegetables and meats for cooking.
-Next to it there’s a small sari-sari where you’ll also have handy products like oil, pasta, rice, and other products.
+If you’ve chosen accommodation in Camiguin with a kitchen (like the Mountain View Cottages, where we stayed for more than a week), Yumbing Public Market will be your go-to place.
+Here you can buy a wide range of fresh vegetables and meat to cook with.
+Next to it, there’s a small sari-sari store where you’ll also find essentials such as oil, pasta, and rice.

-Likewise, even if it’s not for cooking, it’s a good place to buy fruit and take it with you as you explore the island, go on the Camiguin island hopping or, if you’re up for it, do the trek to the Hibok – Hibok volcano.
+Even if you’re not planning to cook, it’s a good place to buy fruit and take it with you while you explore the island, go island hopping around Camiguin, or even hike up Mount Hibok-Hibok if you’re up for the challenge.

 Lanzones

-Just as Valencia is linked with paella or Madrid with the calamari sandwich, Camiguin is inseparable from lanzones.
-This fruit is, in fact, the main star of the island’s biggest festival: the Camiguin Lanzones Festival.
+Just as Naples is associated with pizza and Paris with croissants, Camiguin is synonymous with lanzones.
+These fruits are, in fact, the centerpiece of the island’s biggest festival: the Camiguin Lanzones Festival.

-Similar to lychee but less acidic, we recommend trying it as soon as you get the chance.
-The harvest season is in September and October.
-It’s delicious!
+Similar to lychees but less tart, we recommend trying them as soon as you get the chance.
+The main harvest season runs from September to October.
+They’re delicious!

 Kiping

-Another food you’ll run into many times in Camiguin is kiping.
-This crunchy wafer is usually sold for 5/10 pesos in front of the main tourist spots.
-Luckily, it tastes much better than it looks and is a great stopgap to trick your stomach before lunch and keep exploring the island a bit longer without stopping to eat in Camiguin.
-That said, fair warning: sometimes they put on so much chocolate that it’s practically impossible to eat it without ending up covered.
+Another local snack you’ll see all over Camiguin is kiping.
+This crispy wafer is usually sold for 5–10 pesos outside the island’s main tourist attractions.
+Luckily, it tastes far better than it looks and is a handy snack for keeping hunger at bay until lunch, so you can keep exploring the island a little longer before sitting down for a proper meal in Camiguin.
+That said, fair warning: sometimes it’s topped with so much chocolate sauce that it’s practically impossible to eat it without ending up covered in it.

-Map of recommended restaurants where to eat in Camiguin
+Map of recommended places to eat in Camiguin

-If you want to see all these great places where to eat in Camiguin in a more visual way, take a look at this map:
+If you want to see all these great places to eat in Camiguin at a glance, take a look at this map:

-Feeling full after this Where to eat in Camiguin guide?
-Now that you know the main places, you can get down to preparing your route around the island.
-In our Camiguin Guide you have all the details to make the most of this wonderful destination in the Philippines.
+Feeling hungry after reading our guide to the best places to eat in Camiguin?
+Now that you know the best places to eat, you can start planning your route around the island.
+Our Camiguin guide has everything you need to make the most of this wonderful destination in the Philippines.

 Enjoy!